FedoraQt/MediaWriter/WINDOWS.md

 ### Crosscompilation

 There is also the [build.sh](/dist/win/build.sh) script included that I use for building a the installer for distribution on this site.
 It should do everything automatically if you're in Fedora.
-There are instructions on how to use it inside at the top of the file
+There are instructions on how to use it inside at the top of the file.

+#### Visual C++ Redistributable Installation

+The installer handles the [Microsoft Visual C++ Redistributable (2015-2022)](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) installation on-demand, which is required for the application to run.